Skip to main content

 The initialization stage is orchestrated by the Application.execute() method.
 It sets up all nodes before execution begins.
 No inter-node communication happens during this stage.
 The steps are:

-3. Node Instance Initialization: The user's __init__ method is called on each node.
-This is where nodes load models, allocate resources, and set initial STAT values.
+3. Node instance initialization: The user's __init__ method is called on each node.
+Nodes load models, allocate resources, and set internal state.
 Nodes do not communicate during this step.

 Startup